Tool to find the degree (or order) of a polynomial, that is, the greatest power of the polynomial's variable.

 Browse all the elements of the polynomial in order to find the maximum exponent associated with the variable, this maximum is the degree of the polynomial.

 The degree of a polynomial is dependent on the associated variable.
 If there are several variables, calculate the degree of the polynomial for each variable.

 The polynomial $ x $ (also called monomial) has for degree $ 1 $ because $ x = x^1 $

 Reminder : dCode is free to use.

-The copy-paste of the page "Polynomial Degree" or any of its results, is allowed as long as you cite dCode!
+The copy-paste of the page "Polynomial Degree" or any of its results, is allowed (even for commercial purposes) as long as you cite dCode!

 Cite as source (bibliography):

 Polynomial Degree on dCode.fr [online website], retrieved on 2023-10-01,